haleykgrant/Shendure_Data/README.md

 Each file has a description of its contents as well as the location of the file and the location of the output.

+The directory `shendure` is where all files (scripts and data files) for downloading and processing the Shendure data are located.
+These are all run remotely on a HPC cluster.
+Other files are located on my local computer and are used for displaying the output in local markdown files.

 Description on files:

 # DATA